-Key Takeaways
+Key Takeaways on the Longmire Cast

 - That 8.3 IMDb score from 42,000 fans?
 It’s earned through raw chemistry, though losing it from Netflix in 2025 stings for anyone chasing a rewatch.